Research / Philosophy

 The occupational therapy doctorate program at Rocky Mountain College embraces an educational trajectory that prepares students to become practitioners, educators and researchers who promote the health, well-being and quality of life of individuals, communities, organizations and populations through the use of meaningful, client-centered, evidence-based, theory-driven occupation.
 The Rocky Mountain College OTD Program promotes student understanding of and engagement in the research process through the development and implementation of a research project.
-In addition, students will complete a 16 week Doctoral Experiential Internship which focuses on one of the following: Clinical practice skills, Research skills, Administration, Leadership, Program and Policy Development, Advocacy, Education, and Theory Development.
+In addition, students will complete a 14-week Doctoral Capstone Project which focuses on one of the following: Clinical practice skills, Research skills, Administration, Leadership, Program and Policy Development, Advocacy, Education, and Theory Development.
 Community engagement is a cornerstone of the RMC OTD Program.

 Dr. Kirchen has been successful in promoting student-led research and community engagement as Director of the James Madison University OT Program in Virginia.
 Her students received the JMU Graduate School Community Impact Award in 2017, 100% of her students and faculty members presented at the AOTA Centennial Conference in Philadelphia in 2017 and Dr. Kirchen received the VOTA Award of Merit-Educator by the Virginia Occupational Therapy Association in 2017.

 - Using occupation-based interventions to improve the health, well-being and quality of life of human beings

 - Military culture

 - Enhancing QOL of long-term care residents